Brownsboro Alliance Membership Rules Agreement

 - HUNTING: September 1 – January 31.
 Refer to BA Trails website, www.brownsboroalliance.org for postings during this time period.
 Landowner’s may temporarily post restrictions on usage of trails during particular hunting seasons.
 BA Trail members are prohibited from hunting while on the trails.

 - Leave all gates in the position you find them.

-- MEMBERS must obtain a properly executed Guest Release Agreement (available at trailhead or website) and return it to BA by mail or place it in the trailhead mailbox PRIOR to trail use.
+- MEMBERS must obtain a properly executed Guest Release Agreement – same as Membership Application (available online) and return it to BA by mail, or pay any fees online and scan/email application to email@example.com, PRIOR to trail use.
 No commercial use of the trails of any type is permitted.
 MEMBERS ARE LEGALLY RESPONSIBLE FOR THEIR GUESTS, including any liability or damages to landowners resulting from any accident, injury, loss or damage, including death.
 Local residents may only ride once per month as any member’s guest.
-MEMBERS MUST ACCOMPANY THEIR GUESTS AT ALL TIMES AND ARE RESPONSIBLE FOR GUEST’S COMPLIANCE WITH THE RULES.
+MEMBERS MUST ACCOMPANY THEIR GUEST(S ) AT ALL TIMES AND ARE RESPONSIBLE FOR GUEST’S COMPLIANCE WITH THE RULES.
 Guests must carry a current Coggins test results for any horse they are riding or have a picture of it on their cell phone.

 - Riders, cross bridges single file and one at a time.

-- Walkers, let horses pass.
+- Hikers, let horses pass.
 Make yourself visible so as not to frighten horses.

 - No motorized vehicles or bicycles of any type are permitted on the trails.